kubernetes-sigs/gateway-api/geps/gep-91/index.md

 	//   certificate to be attached.
 If a ReferenceGrant does not allow this
 	//   reference, the `ResolvedRefs` condition MUST be set with
 	//   the Reason `RefNotPermitted`.
     //
+	// Implementations MAY choose to perform further validation of the
+	// certificate content (e.g., checking expiry or enforcing specific formats).
+	// In such cases, an implementation-specific Reason and Message MUST be set.
+	//
 	// In all cases, the implementation MUST ensure that the `ResolvedRefs`
 	// condition is set to `status: False` on all targeted listeners (i.e.,